In this Montreal Travel Guide, I will tackle a city that has existed since the inception of Canada, itself.

 Get Insurance before Backpacking Montreal

-Eating and Drinking in Montreal
+Food and Drink in Montreal

 Montreal is a culinary mecca with great food options found in every nook and cranny of the city.
 Undeniably, Montreal is a foodie’s heaven.